Practice Complaints Procedure

 We hope that if you have a problem you will use our Practice Complaints Procedure and will address your complaint to:

-Tel: 01458 250464 to book an appointment with the Practice Manager to discuss your complaint or
+Tel: 01458 250464 to book an appointment with the Operations Manager to discuss your complaint or

 Email: click here